We use cookies to help improve your experience on our website.

 Efforts for Emission Reduction and Recycle of Plastic Waste

 Based on the enforcement of the Act on Promotion of Resource Circulation for Plastics (effective date: April 1, 2022), we have disclose information on plastic waste as a large- amount waste-discharging enterprise.
 In addition, we have promoted efforts for emission reduction and recycle of plastic waste.
-In FY2022, the amount of plastic waste increased slightly compared to FY2021.
-However, we achieved the FY2027 recycling rate target of “50%” by promoting recycling efforts at plants and refining the data at research laboratories.
+The amount of plastic waste in FY2023 decreased compared to FY2021 and FY2022 due to reduction in the amount of plastic waste at plants and laboratories.
+We achieved our FY2027 recycling target of “50%” of plastic waste for two consecutive years.
 Going forward, we will continue to promote initiatives such as recycling.

 Amount of